Perfect Cincinnati Chili

 - Bring to a boil, reduce heat to a simmer (low heat), and cook, stirring occasionally, for 3 hours.
 Add water if necessary to prevent the chili from burning.

-I'm including this recipe for my daughter.
+I'm including this version for my daughter.
 She's been a vegetarian for 20 years (isn't that amazing?) and I'm proud of her for holding to her conviction.
-This recipe by RealFoodAndIceCream (a balanced approach for healthy living) uses tempeh in place of ground beef.
-Tempeh provides all of the texture and umami flavors, and because it isn't meat, there's no fat to solidify and skim off.
+This recipe by Healthy Slow Cooking uses lentils and veggie crumbles (faux ground beef) which provide all of the texture and umami flavors you want, and because it isn't meat, there's no fat to solidify and skim off.
 Therefore, this recipe comes together much quicker than the original.

 If the perfectly cooked spaghetti is not enough carbohydrates for you, keep in mind that oyster crackers are always served on the side with this dish.
 Of course, you can buy them at the grocery store, but have you ever thought of making your own?